SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Experiments

+\paragraph{Feasibility Control and Low Variation.} \Cref{fig:test-bar} evaluates trained neural solvers on a separate test set for all three families\footnote{Each run for NCLPs/convex QCQPs/non-convex QCQPs was terminated after 1500/1500/2000 epochs or 16/24/24 hours.}. {\dc} and {\hproj} show larger seed-to-seed variability in inequality-constraint violations and optimality gap and may fail to ensure feasibility across all test instances, especially for QCQPs. {\hardnet} exhibits larger variability in maximum optimality gap.
+Our {\ournet} shows less variability and successfully controls feasibility up to the specified tolerance.

-\paragraph{Better Optimality.} \Cref{fig:test-bar} evaluates trained neural solvers on a separate test set for NCPs and QCQPs. {\ournet} achieves optimality gaps at least one order of magnitude smaller than baseline methods while maintaining feasibilitywithin the prescribed tolerance $\mathtt{tol}$. {\hproj} exhibits substantial variation in optimality gap across random seeds because its projection step is applied post-training and is not integrated into the learning objective, which can degrade optimality.
+\paragraph{Better Optimality.} \Cref{fig:test-bar} also shows that {\ournet} achieves optimality gaps at least one order of magnitude smaller than all baseline methods except for {\optnet} while maintaining feasibility within the prescribed feasibility tolerance $\mathtt{tol}$.
+However, {\optnet} does not apply to non-convex constraints and requires much longer training to achieve similar performance on convex constraints. {\hproj} exhibits substantial variation in optimality gap across random seeds\footnote{The results of {\hproj} on non-convex QCQPs are averaged over 3 of 5 random seeds (2 were excluded due to numerical instability and outlier objective values of $\approx 5000$, respectively.}because its projection step is applied post-training, which can degrade optimality.

-\paragraph{$\lambda$ Improves Optimality Even for Linear Constraints.} {\ournet} specializes to {\hardnet} when $\lambda = 0$ and adaptive relaxation is replaced by soft epochs for training.
-Setting $\lambda > 0$ requires more than one iteration to enforce feasibility but can improve the optimality gap by orders of magnitude.
+\paragraph{$\lambda$ Improves Optimality Even for Linear Constraints.} {\ournet} specializes to {\hardnet} when $\lambda = 0$.
+Larger $\lambda > 0$ requires more iterations to enforce feasibility but can improve the optimality gap by orders of magnitude.
 See \Cref{fig:noncvx-lambda}.

-\paragraph{{\ournet} Handles Many Constraints.} {\hardnet} requires the linear constraint matrix $A$ to have full row rank and is thus limited to at most $2n$ constraints, where $n$ is the output dimension. {\ournet} overcomes this limitation through LM-regularization. \Cref{fig:cvx_qcqp_ineq} presents test results on QCQPs with $n=100$ variables, $n_{\eq} = 50$ equality constraints, and $n_{\ineq} \in \{10, 50, 100\}$ inequality constraints. {\ournet} consistently produces feasible solutions within tolerance $10^{-4}$ across all test instances.
+\paragraph{{\ournet} Handles Many Constraints.} {\hardnet} requires full row rank linear constraints and is thus limited to at most $2n$ constraints. {\ournet} overcomes this limitation through LM-regularization. \Cref{fig:cvx_qcqp_ineq} presents test results on convex QCQPs with $n_{\ineq} \in \{10, 50, 100\}$ inequality constraints. {\ournet} consistently produces feasible solutions within tolerance $10^{-4}$ across all test instances.
 In contrast, {\dc} achieves feasibility on only $80\%$ of test instances on average and exhibits high sensitivity to random initialization. {\hproj} shows substantial variation in feasibility rates for problems with $n_{\ineq} = 50$ and $100$ inequality constraints.
 Inference time for the classical solver Gurobi is significantly slower than neural solvers and scales rapidly with the number of inequality constraints.